SDA-SE/cluster-image-scanner/README.md

 2. The Orchestrator (implemented via ArgoWorkflows) starts the workflow periodically (e.g. nightly)
 3. The images from the Collector can be pulled by the Image Fetcher
 4. These files are kept in a separate directory and from there they are passed to the scanner
-5. This scanner - which then receives the libraries to be ignored via the suppressions file - then executes the scans described in the definitions of Dependency Check, Lifetime, Virus and further more.
+5. Multiple scanner are used, e.g. Dependency Track, Lifetime, Malware and further more.
 6. The vulnerability management system (in our case [OWASP DefectDojo](https://github.com/DefectDojo/django-DefectDojo)) then collects the results
 7. Non responded to findings are made available to the developers via a communication channel (Slack/Email).